-Thus, contemplative education to cultivate lived feelings of unity in diversity helps humanity with the cultivation of health, harmony and happiness resolving many problems of global scale we face today without the imposition of uniformity whatsoever.
-The advantages to be gained with its judicial institution at different levels of our educational systems far outweighs any financial and social costs involved.
+Contemplative education to cultivate lived feelings of unity in diversity helps humanity with the cultivation of health, harmony and happiness, allowing it to resolve many of the global problems we face today without the imposition of uniformity.
+The advantages to be gained through the judicious institution of contemplative education at different levels of our educational systems far outweigh any financial and social costs involved.